The Adventures of Buckaroo Banzai Across the 8th Dimension: Plot

 Buckaroo Banzai and his mentor Dr. Tohichi Hikita perfect the "oscillation overthruster", a device that allows an object to pass through solid matter.
 Banzai tests it by driving his Jet Car through a mountain.
 While in transit, he finds himself in another dimension.
 After exiting the mountain and returning to his normal dimension, he discovers an alien organism has attached itself to his car.

 Dr. Emilio Lizardo, incarcerated at the Trenton Home for the Criminally Insane, sees a television news story of Banzai's successful test.
 In 1938, Drs.
-Lizardo and Hikita had built a prototype overthruster, but he tested it before it was ready and became stuck between dimensions.
-He was attacked by aliens until freed by his colleagues, emerging changed and violent.
+Lizardo and Hikita had built a prototype overthruster in Princeton, New Jersey, but he tested it before it was ready and became stuck between dimensions.
+In those moments, he saw alien creatures and struggled until freed by his colleagues, emerging crazily changed and violent.
 Understanding that Banzai has finally accessed the 8th dimension, Lizardo escapes the asylum and plots to steal the overthruster.

-Banzai and his band, "The Hong Kong Cavaliers", are performing at a nightclub when Banzai interrupts their musical intro to address a depressed woman in the audience, Penny Priddy.
-During a song he performs especially for her, she attempts suicide, which is mistaken for an assassination attempt on Banzai.
-After questioning her at the jail, he realizes she is his late wife Peggy's long-lost identical twin sister and bails her out.
+Banzai and his band, "The Hong Kong Cavaliers", are performing at a nightclub when Banzai interrupts their musical intro to speak to a sad woman in the audience, Penny Priddy.
+During a song he performs especially for her ("Since I Don't Have You"), she attempts to shoot herself, which is mistaken for an assassination attempt on Banzai.
+After questioning her at the New Brunswick jail, he realizes she is his late wife Peggy's long-lost identical twin sister and bails her out.

 Later, during a press conference to discuss his Jet Car experience, the overthruster, and the specimen of alien/transdimensional life he obtained while traversing the 8th dimension, Banzai is called to the phone, where he receives an electrical shock.
 Simultaneously, strange men disrupt the event and kidnap Hikita.
 When Banzai returns, his electrical shock enables him to recognize them as humanoid aliens, and he gives chase.
-He rescues Hikita, and they manage to evade the aliens long enough for the Cavaliers to rescue them.
+He rescues Hikita, and they evade the aliens long enough for the Cavaliers to rescue them.